yrammos/SubLilyPond/readme.md

 ## Color schemes

 SubLilyPond is a LilyPond _syntax definition_, not a color scheme.
 It enables Sublime Text to distinguish the various syntactical elements in the LilyPond code, yet the particular color assigned to each element is defined elsewhere, in the active _color scheme_.
 A wide range of schemes is freely available, for example via Package Control.
 Not all schemes provide the highest level of visual differentiation, so you may need to try out several.
-Out of the box, SubLilyPond is fine-tuned for use with the popular [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme/tree/master/textmate) scheme, which is also available via Package Control.
+Out of the box, SubLilyPond is fine-tuned for use with the popular [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme/tree/master/textmate) scheme, also available via Package Control.

 ![Screenshot](http://raw.github.com/yrammos/SubLilyPond/master/SubLilyPond.png)